NATURE PHOTOGRAPHY IN SHARP FOCUS

 “What’s a histogram”, you ask?
-The histogram in photography or on your digital camera is simply a graphical representation of the tonal values captured in your images.
+Histograms in photography are simply a graphical representation of the tonal values captured in your images.
 In simpler terms, it shows you how dark or bright your image is.

 Well, great!
 Wonderful information to have.
 “But why do you need it”, you may be asking?